omercahit/ros_node-red_test/README.md

 # Node-red user interface for control the robot through database

-Install node-red tou your system.
+Install node-red to your system.
 You can use this tutorial: https://nodered.org/docs/getting-started/local

 Install MongoDB to your system.